Our experts will run, manage, and perfect your SIEM, while you retain total ownership.

 3 Engineering and Development

 Many product-based security tools and packages require involved configuration and expert tuning.
-A business or organization often does not have an IT security team with the free time or experience in getting full potential from a SIEM product.
+A business or organization often does not have an IT security team with the free time or experience to unlock the full potential of a SIEM product.

 4 Maturity and Roadmap

-Considering the myriad ways an organization can be compromised is daunting, and it is easy to get “off in the weeds” with any given specific detail.
+Considering the myriad ways an organization can be compromised is daunting.
+It's easy to get “off in the weeds” with any given specific detail.
 A co-managed SIEM solution allows CISOs to relegate the SIEM component to a manageable block...just another box checked.
-But refinement and maturity of program are always required to keep up with an ever-changing threat landscape.
+Refinement and maturity of program are always required to keep up with an ever-changing threat landscape.
 Through iteration and collaboration, our team will help plan and mature your security information and response program using the latest standards.

 The heart of a security program is its people — the trained operators who design, implement, monitor, and respond to incidents.
 The teams that comprise operations for Novacoast Managed Security Services are dedicated IT security analysts and engineers that have been functionally divided into two effective groups: Network Operations and Security Operations.